majidunlimited/Apache-Guacamole-Deployment-with-Ansible/README.md

-# Apache Guacamole Deployment with Ansible and Nexus OSS Repository
+# Apache Guacamole Deployment with Ansible
 Automated deployment of Apache Guacamole 1.5.5 using Ansible and Nexus OSS Repository.

-This project supports both online and offline installations by integrating with Sonatype Nexus Repository, making it suitable for enterprise environments with restricted Internet access.
-Make sure your Nexus server have access to Internet.
+This project supports both online and offline deployment using Sonatype Nexus Repository, making it suitable for enterprise environments with restricted Internet access.
+Make sure your Nexus server has access to Internet.

-## Why I build this project?
+## Why I built this project?
 Many enterprise environments don't have direct Internet access.

-Installing Apache Guacamole manually in these environments will have some issues.
+Installing Apache Guacamole manually in restricted environments is time-consuming, repetitive and error-prone.

-So this project automates the complete deployment process using Ansible while retrieving packages from an internal Nexus Repository.
+This project automates the complete deployment process using Ansible while retrieving packages from an internal Nexus Repository.

 ## Features

 - Automated Guacamole 1.5.5 installation.
 - Offline package installation using Nexus proxy or hosted repository
-- Apache Tomcat 9.0.118 deployment (Latest version for now)
+- Apache Tomcat deployment (currently 9.0.118)
 - Dependency installation
 - CVE fixes (Added for solving security issues)

 # Nexus on source list
+⚠️ Warning

 If you use this playbook, beaware that in target server, you will lost your source.list default repo of ubuntu.
-If you wanna use your nexus beside your default ubuntu repos, change /etc/apt/source.list path to /etc/apt/source.list.d/nexus.list.
+If you wanna keep the default Ubuntu repositories, use: /etc/apt/sources.list.d/nexus.list

 # Technologies
  * Ubuntu 22.04 TLS (Jammy)